 We conducted a counterfactual analysis, in which observed respiratory consultations were compared to the baseline number of consultations expected in the absence of COVID-19.
-Age groups and provinces were analyzed separately for each data source (inpatient, outpatient- emergency department, outpatient-general practitioner).
+Age groups and provinces were analyzed separately for each data source (inpatient, outpatient-emergency department, outpatient-general practitioner).
 We fit dynamic regression models with ARIMA errors [2] to the weekly number of all cause respiratory consultations from the weeks of January 3, 2016 to February 23, 2020.
 Models were adjusted for seasonality and weekly influenza and RSV activity.
-The baseline number of respiratory consultations was projected for the weeks of March 1, 2020 to September 6, 2020 and compared to the observed number of all cause respiratory consultations (J00-J99), including confirmed and suspected COVID-19 (U07).
+For the model prediction period, observed weekly percentages of samples testing positive for influenza or RSV were replaced with values from the same epidemic week in 2019.
+The baseline number of respiratory consultations was projected for the weeks of March 1, 2020 to May 2, 2021 and compared to the observed number of all cause respiratory consultations (J00-J99), including confirmed and suspected COVID-19 (U07).